-SPL7013 was not detected in plasma samples drawn from those animals that were dosed vaginally with SPL7013 Gel in the rat and rabbit repeat dose studies and rabbit teratology study that are described above.
-The identified lower limit of quantification (LLOQ) of SPL7013 in these plasma samples was 0.5 μg/mL (30 nM).
+SPL7013 was not detected in plasma samples drawn from those animals that were dosed vaginally with SPL7013 Gel in the rat, rabbit and dog repeat dose studies and rabbit teratology study that are described above.
+The identified lower limit of quantification (LLOQ) of SPL7013 in these plasma samples was 0.2 to 0.5 μ g/mL (12 to 30 nM).